gammazero/deque/README.md

 ## Reading Empty Deque

 Since it is OK for the deque to contain a nil value, it is necessary to either panic or return a second boolean value to indicate the deque is empty, when reading or removing an element.
 This deque panics when reading from an empty deque.
 This is a run-time check to help catch programming errors, which may be missed if a second return value is ignored.
 Simply check Deque.Len() before reading from the deque.

-For a pictorial description, see the [Deque diagram](https://github.com/gammazero/deque/wiki)

 ## Example